-

 Starting in October, I'llย be working on the integrations that allowย Kraken to be used in Japan and helping de-carbonize Japan's electricity supply.
 Hopefully over the coming years this 69% will decrease.With any luck, my work will directly contribute to driving that number to 0% as quick as possible.

 While I'm sad to leave BeProud and co-workers I enjoyed working for and with, the opportunity to use my skills to fight climate change in a meaningful way is not one that I could pass up.
-To my new co-workers, I look forward to working together to make our green dent.
+To my new co-workers, I look forward to working together to make our green dent. -

-• ๐Ÿ”— Among Giants
+๐ Among Giants

-Among Giants is a short documentary about a group of activists who lived in the trees of a Humboldt County redwood forest for four years in order to stop logging in the area.
+byAmong Giants is a short documentary about a group of activists who lived in the trees of a Humboldt County redwood forest for four years in order to stop logging in the area.

 4 years.
-Glad they were successful.
+Glad they were successful.- Tagged with

-2. video
+- video

-3. environment
+- environment

-4. activisim
+- activisim

-• ๐Ÿ”— Frugal computing: On the need for low-carbon and sustainable computing and the path towards zero-carbon computing
+๐ Frugal computing: On the need for low-carbon and sustainable computing and the path towards zero-carbon computing

-On the need for low-carbon and sustainable computing and the path towards zero-carbon computing.
+byOn the need for low-carbon and sustainable computing and the path towards zero-carbon computing.

 Computing and infrastructure currently use around 11% of the world's electricity and is projected to grow 3 - 4 times over the next 20 years.
-As makers of software (and hardware) we've got to find a way to extend the lifespan of devices for as long as possible.
+As makers of software (and hardware) we've got to find a way to extend the lifespan of devices for as long as possible.Taking into account the carbon cost of both operation and production, computing would be responsible for 10 GtCOโe by 2040, almost half of the acceptable COโ emissions budget

 The report about the cost of planned obsolescence by the European Environmental Bureau [7] makes the scale of the problem very clear.
-For laptops and similar computers, manufacturing, distribution and disposal account for 52% of their Global Warming Potential (i.e. the amount of COโ‚‚-equivalent emissions caused).
+For laptops and similar computers, manufacturing, distribution and disposal account for 52% of their Global Warming Potential (i.e. the amount of COโ-equivalent emissions caused).
 For mobile phones, this is 72%.
 The report calculates that the lifetime of these devices should be at least 25 years to limit their Global Warming Potential.

 25-years on the same mobile phone.
 I can't even imagine.
 I'd love it if that were possible in today's world.
 Maybe if it was a "dumb" phone.
 But even then wireless network's lifespans aren't even that long these days.ย

 I used my iPhone 6S+ for around 4 years until a pin broke on it and I could no longer charge it.
 "Repairing" it (my first option) would have meant getting a new iPhone 6S+ for half the cost of a brand new iPhone XR.
-I hope I can keep my phone for at least as long as I've had my current computer (7 - 8 years).
+I hope I can keep my phone for at least as long as I've had my current computer (7 - 8 years).- Tagged with

-2. co2
+- co2

-3. computing
+- computing

-4. electricity
+- electricity

-• Two Memories About Trees
+Two Memories About Trees

-Where I live in Yokohama we have some small forests that they've decided to turn into parks.
+byWhere I live in Yokohama we have some small forests that they've decided to turn into parks.
 There's some paths through them, they're nice.
 I'm not sure if they're "native" forests or not, but the patches of green are nice.

 Trees are something I've found myself become more of an advocate for as I've gotten older.
 We need more of them.
 Not just for the carbon capture features, but for the purely practical reasons: their shade helps cool us down and they clean the air.
 There's also some psychological benefits of seeing green, too.